A practical guide on how to use AI in Jira

 How to connect a powerful AI agent to Jira Service Management

-Getting it up and running is surprisingly simple:
+Getting it up and running is straightforward:

 A flowchart showing the simple process for implementing an AI agent, which is a key part of how to use AI in Jira effectively.